 (a) Geographical, geological and physical aspects:

 The activity is not expected to have any impacts on any geographical and/or physical aspects.
-The proposed site is surrounded by agricultural land uses and within an agricultural area of Rawsonville.
+The proposed site is surrounded by agricultural land uses to the south and residential land uses to the north.

 (b) Ecological aspects: